 1. Entering the wrong invoice type

 Just like an accountant, Xero doesn’t classify all invoices the same.
 Supplier invoices, also known as ‘accounts payable’, are separate from sales invoices, known as ‘accounts receivable’.
 Make sure you choose the right type of invoice.
-Another common mistake is entering receipts – such as from a shop – as a purchase invoice when it’s actually a payment.
-You wouldn’t refer to a shopping receipt as an invoice in real life, so you shouldn’t do so when using Xero either.
-If your company provides quotes to your customers and they are happy to go ahead, you only need to go back to the original quote and click on the ‘Create Invoice’ button at the top, without having to create a separate invoice.
+Additionally, if your company provides quotes to your customers and they are happy to go ahead, you only need to go back to the original quote and click on the ‘Create Invoice’ button at the top, without having to create a separate invoice.

 2. Transfers between bank accounts